arufian/MessengerBot-Analytics/README.md

 # Facebook Messenger Bot and Facebook Analytics
 Training material of Facebook Messenger Bot and Facebook Analytics for [Facebook Masterclass Training](http://fbmasterclass4devs.id/).
 Facebook Masterclass Training is official workshop training provided by Facebook.

-This repo revision of [prayudiutomo/Messenger-Bot-Ngrok-Tutorial](https://github.com/prayudiutomo/Messenger-Bot-Ngrok-Tutorial)
+This repo is a revision of [prayudiutomo/Messenger-Bot-Ngrok-Tutorial](https://github.com/prayudiutomo/Messenger-Bot-Ngrok-Tutorial)

 ---